-Chris is a Graduate of the Australian Institute of Company Directors and a Member of the Finance and Treasury Association.
-He is a member of Arafura Resources' Remuneration and Nomination and Audit and Risk Committees and is also Chairman of Lakes Oil NL.
+Chris is a Graduate Member of the Australian Institute of Company Directors and Chairman of Lakes Oil NL.
+He is a member of Arafura Resources' Remuneration and Nomination and Audit and Risk Committees.

 1 January 2011.

 Lakes Oil N.L.